Farhan-Ganayim/Farhan-Ganayim/README.md

 ### Hi, I'm Farhan Ganayim — Full-Stack & Frontend Developer 👋

-I’m a passionate Full-Stack Developer with hands-on experience building responsive, user-friendly web applications using **JavaScript, React, Node.js, and MongoDB**.
+I’m a Full-Stack Developer with hands-on experience building responsive, user-friendly web applications using **JavaScript, React, Node.js, and MongoDB**.
 Graduated from an intensive Full-Stack Development bootcamp at **Coding Academy by MisterBit**, designed by the former Head of Training of the IDF’s elite Mamram unit.

 ⚡ During the program, I worked on **real-world, team-based projects** with weekly code reviews, Agile methodology, and modern best practices.